Parson's chameleon

-Parson's chameleon (Calumma parsonii) is a species of chameleon in the family Chamaeleonidae that is endemic to eastern and northern Madagascar.
+Parson's chameleon (Calumma parsonii) is a species of lizard in the family Chamaeleonidae.
+The species is endemic to eastern and northern Madagascar.
 It is found from lowlands to an altitude of 1195 m above sea level and mainly inhabits humid primary forest, but can also occur in disturbed habitats with trees.
-For a chameleon, it is very large, long-lived and slow-reproducing.
+For a chameleon, it is very large, long-lived, and slow-reproducing.

 Etymology

 The specific name, parsonii, was coined in 1824 by Georges Cuvier in honor of British physician James Parsons.